Try a Free Live AI Golf Lesson TRY FREE

 The Camera Doesn't Lie!

 In the pictures below, the red lines represent where the "tush line" was at address.
-Ideally, you want to stay on that line or even get slightly beyond it in the downswing.
+Ideally, you want to stay on that line — or even push slightly beyond it — in the downswing.
+This visual reference is one of the clearest ways to see whether you're truly maintaining your golf posture or inadvertently standing up through impact.

 The picture on the left shows Tiger working deep into the tush line.
-It is a great example of maintaining posture in the downswing.
+It is a great example of maintaining posture in the downswing, with the glutes staying back and the upper body staying down through the impact zone.

 The picture in the center is of me struggling to maintain posture.